What you can see, and what you can't.

 - New decisions create new metrics

-- Dashboard as instrument
+- Dashboard as instrument; one read, always

 What Measure builds.